Podcastindex-org/docs-api/README.md

 *   "**dead**" - At some point, we give up trying to process a feed and mark it as dead.
 This is usually after 1000 errors without a successful pull/parse cycle.
 Once the feed is marked dead, we only check it once per month.
 *   "**crawlErrors**" - The number of errors we've encountered trying to pull a copy of the feed.
 Errors are things like a 500 or 404 resopnse, a server timeout, bad encoding, etc.
 *   "**parseErrors**" - The number of errors we've encountered trying to parse the feed content.
 Errors here are things like not well-formed xml, bad character encoding, etc. We fix many of these types of issues on the fly when parsing.
 We only increment the errors count when we can't fix it.
+*   "**categories**" - An array of categories, where the index is the category id and the value is the category name.

 \*\* Note that when we return properties for episodes, we also send back some of what we consider critical info about the feed the episode came from.
 For these properies, we just prepend "feed" to the front of the camel-cased version of the property name.
 For instance, "language" becomes "feedLanguage".